How it all started

 Thus, since its introduction, Sketchar has revolutionized the industry as a successful use case of AR to improve human skills and create something beautiful in the real world, regularly being included in the lists of the top AR and AI companies in Europe and the world.

 Who are Andrey and Alex?

 Andrey Drobitko (Adno)

 is a multidisciplinary artist, designer, and immersive technology specialist who has been creating graffiti and murals, interactive installations and sculptures, designs and videos, creative concepts and mobile products since 2004.
 Currently, he’s one of the top 15 mural artists in Russia and a frequent guest speaker at tech conferences around the world.

 As an artist, I usually don’t do any sketches.
 90% of my art is freestyle because I’m a big fan of randomness in creativity.
-But it works if you have a professional background.
+But it only works if you have a professional background.
 Moreover, novice creators often face a psychological issue that prevents them from acting — the fear of a blank canvas.

-So to me, SketchAR is more than just a piece of work, it’s the quintessence of years of my experience and a desire to help people learn artistic skills more easily and achieve success faster.
+So to me, Sketchat is more than just a piece of work, it’s the quintessence of years of my experience and a desire to help people learn artistic skills more easily and achieve success faster.

-What SketchAR is right now
+What Sketchar is right now

-About 70% of the app users are beginners who are just taking their first steps in art-making.
-It’s crucial to involve them in the creative process through a fulfilling experience, no matter what skills they may have.
+About 70% of its app users are beginners who are just taking their first steps in art-making.
+It’s crucial to involve them in the creative flow through a fulfilling experience, no matter what skills they may have.
 The other 30% are progressive or professional artists looking for additional opportunities to speed up their content creation.
-Based on this, the SketchAR team have developed an exceptional toolset that makes it easier to take the first step into creativity via a personalized feedback system, accelerate artistic skills acquisition through an interactive approach (including AR drawing, AI photo editing, and gamification), and succeed by sharing results in just one tap.
+Based on this, the Sketchar team has developed an exceptional toolset that makes it easier to take the first step into creativity via a personalized feedback system, accelerate artistic skills acquisition through an interactive approach (including AR drawing, AI photo editing, and gamification), and succeed by sharing results in just one tap.

-Download the SketchAR app for free.
+Download the Sketchar app for free.